WHO WE ARE

 Please contact us if you'd like to work with us either as an individual or organisation.

-I am involved in research, activism and advocacy work surrounding the impact of pesticides on human health, biodiversity and climate change.
-I set up Pesticide-Free Cambridge in 2018 having previously joined PAN-UK's Pesticide-Free Towns (see campaign timeline here).
+I am involved in academic research, activism and advocacy work surrounding the impact of pesticides on human health, biodiversity and climate change.
+I set up Pesticide-Free Cambridge in 2018 having previously joined PAN-UK's Pesticide-Free Towns.
 This was further to more than 10 years of informal campaigning work in Cambridge surrounding both Local Authority and private use of herbicides and insecticides.
-In early 2020, I was lucky enough to join forces with Ben Greig who brings to the campaign his vital experience from On the Verge Cambridge.
-My academic research and teaching straddles archaeology, ecological public health, and global climate-change activism, while current projects include a book on the deep-history of nature, religion and society in South Asia, and a diachronic study of pesticides, toxicity and urban 'nature' in the UK.
+In early 2020, I joined forces with Ben Greig who brings to the campaign his vital experience from On the Verge Cambridge.

 I’ve always been passionate about nature but a few years ago decided to become more pro- active and actually do something to arrest the catastrophic decline in wildlife all around us.
 In summer 2019 I helped set up On the Verge Cambridge, a small voluntary group doing pollinator-friendly planting around the city.
 This also opened my eyes to horrific herbicide spraying on the city’s verges.
 I emailed PAN-UK about their Pesticide-Free Towns campaign in early 2020 and they put me in touch with Julia: we’ve been working together since.